com-480-data-visualization/project-2024-school-mappers/README.md

 ![](img3.png)

-The dataset is massive, and countains a lot of indicators.
-However, upon opening of it, we noticed a lot of missing values.
+The dataset is massive, and countains a lot of indicators.However, upon opening of it, we noticed a lot of missing values.
 We noticed many indicators had low number of values.
-As such, we started to look for indicators with sufficient data points (process and code in file `milestone1.ipynb`)
+As such, we started to look for indicators with sufficient data points (process and code in file `milestone1.ipynb`).

+Preliminarily, we defined "sufficient data points" as having at least 18 years availlable for the 5 selected countries (USA, Mexico, Japan, India, and Switzerland).
+This brought the number of indicators down to 760.
+Then, we noticed many indicators could be grouped (i.e. population by age and genre were different indicators but could be considered together).
+As such, we reduced those indicators to 30 "groups".

+Here is the data we have for

 ### Related work